Hammond, a long-time friend of the program, competed for the Buckeyes from 1969-72

 Places 23rd overall, second among freshman; Buckeyes finish 22nd in team standings

 Freshman Nick Elswick impresses with a Top-10 finish

 Freshmen Mitch Leitch and Clayton Bowie finish in Top 5

 - Phone: (614) 688-0386

-Brice Allen was named associate head coach and recruiting coordinator for the Ohio State men's track and field and cross country programs on July 13, 2012.
-Allen heads up the cross country team as well the distance runners for track and field.
+Brice Allen is in his fifth season as associate head coach for the Ohio State track and field and cross country programs.
+Allen heads up the men's cross country team as well as the distance runners for track and field.

 Prior to coming to Ohio State, Allen served as distance coach at the University of Louisville for a total of seven years.
 He held the position of head men's and women's cross country coach from 2008-10 after working as an assistant coach and recruiting coordinator for both programs for four years.

 The distance and cross country programs made considerable jumps under Allen.
 Under his tutelage, the Cardinal men garnered three Top 25 finishes from 2007-10 at the NCAA cross country championships after never having previously reached the event.
 To top it off, Wesley Korir and Cory Thorne earned U.S. Track & Field and Cross Country Coaches Association All-America honors under Allen's direction, an accomplishment that had not been attained in program history.
 The Cardinal women also took leaps forward in cross country under Allen.
 Most notably, Tarah McKay became the first female in program history to earn an individual bid to the NCAA cross country championships.